cheapjack/LabFromAChip/docs/GettingStarted.md

 ### Connect to phone. 🤳 📷

-Refer to **Phone View** in **VIEWING** section overleaf.
+Refer to **Phone View** in the **VIEWING** section of the main Foldscope instruction booklet.

-1. Take the round white double sided peel off sticker and stick it carefully over your phone camera lens, make sure you dont get the glue on the lens.
-It comes off with water if you do 😀

 <img src="images/8.jpg" alt="White phone stickers" height="400">

-2. Remove the white cover.
-Now theres a sticky side facing up.
+1. Peel off a round double sided sticker with white ring cover and stick it carefully over your phone camera lens, make sure you dont get the glue on the lens.
+It comes off with water if you do 😀.
+Rub it in place firmly with cover on so it bonds firmly to the phone surface around the lens.
+Peel off the white cover.
+Now theres a sticky side facing up with the camera aperture in the centre.

 <img src="images/16.jpg" alt="Coupler silver side down" height="400">

-3. Take the other coupler and place it silver side down over the lens.
-    Keep the lens central to the couplers hole.
+3. Take the spare coupler and place it silver side down over the lens of the phphone, keeping the phone lens aperture central to the couplers hole.
+Press and smooth it fimly to the tape.
+It's a strong bond at this point between the phone surface and the coupler.
+Now we've a magnetic ring bonded to our phone.

+Prepare a slide on the foldscope and place it on a table or desk in front of you.
+Now open your camera app and approach the foldscope aperture (blue side up) where you would hold it up to your eye.
+When you get close enough the coupler will pull the 'scope up to the magentic coupler and your auto focus will capture the image from the ball lens.

+Focus by shifting the paper folded focus ramp left or right.

+You can take it off again and replace it but after a few replacements the glue degrades.

 If you setup near a window or open laptop this serves as a good overall light source but experiment with the included LED & battery, known in Maker circles as an LED throwie